iambibhas/iambibhas.github.com/_posts/2015-05-03-bangalore-auto-fare-vs-rest-of-the-options.md

 <iframe src="https://docs.google.com/spreadsheets/d/1JpbOtb5O4Sn0Z618z6p3FOW658xPA02rLLnfXos9lOc/pubchart?oid=614517384&format=interactive" style="width: 610px; height: 380px; border: 0px"></iframe>

+*Update: I didn't add UberGO at first becaue [it's missing on their website](https://www.uber.com/cities/bangalore) itself.
+And as I don't use Uber, my only source of data was their website.
+Anyway, I added the UberGO data.
+And it seems they are cheaper than auto above 6km.
+Which is good, but not sure about their availability.*

 So UberX is cheaper than Auto if you're travelling more than 16km.
 And the name says "Fixed" as the numbers for first 3-4km are not the actual numbers as Uber has a minimum fare.

 That was fun.
 Now let's put all of them together -